daurham/job_prompt_helper/README.md

 - Include browser version and steps to reproduce
 - Provide screenshots if applicable

+## 📝 License

+This project is open source and available under the [MIT License](LICENSE).

 ---

 **Made with ❤️ for job seekers everywhere**

+*Helping you land your dream job, one prompt at a time.*